antonhalim/sinatra-orm-halloween-bk-002-public/README.md

 ## Patch Example

 Here's an example of a form using PATCH to update a dog (`@dog`).
-Remeber, the name creates the keys in the params, the type tells the form whether to render a text box, a number field, etc. The value autofills the text boxes, etc.
+Remember, the name creates the keys in the params, the type tells the form whether to render a text box, a number field, etc. The value autofills the text boxes, etc.

 The form's action points to the url the patch request should hit.
 The hidden input field with `value="patch"` transforms what looks like a form that posts into a form that patches.